Tidal Misconceptionsby Donald E. Simanek

 Remember, when you see this diagram of tidal forces, that it shows not the gravitational forces themselves, but the differential force, often called the tide-generating force.
 Similar pictures are found in other textbooks, but one must be careful not to mix the several different interpretations of the picture.
 These include:

 In any of these interpretations, similar force summation is happening throughout the volume of the earth.
 Tidal forces stress and push the materials of the earth (earth and water), distorting the earth's shape slightly—into an ellipsoid.
-These diagrams are necessarily exaggerated, for if drawn to scale, the earth, even with tidal bulges, would be a more perfect sphere than a well-made bowling ball (before the holes are drilled).
+These diagrams are necessarily exaggerated, for if drawn to scale, the earth, even with tidal bulges, would be smoother than a well-made bowling ball.
 Quincey has a good discussion of this, with diagrams.
-We can see from this photograph of earth from space, that all of the distortions due to rotation, and due to tides, are really very tiny relative to the size of the earth.
+We can see from this photograph of earth from space, that all of the distortions due to rotation, mountains and ocean trenches, and tides, are really very tiny relative to the size of the earth.
 Keep this photo in mind as you look at the drawings, which are necessarily greatly exaggerated.

-An alternative treatment of all of this is called the equilibrium theory of the tides.
+An alternative treatment of this is called the equilibrium theory of the tides.
 It is carried out in a coordinate system rotating about the barycenter of the earth-moon system.
-In this coordinate representation, the earth and the moon are considered stationary (in equilibrium) with respect to each other.
+In this coordinate representation, the solid earth and the moon are considered stationary (in equilibrium) with respect to each other.

-We ignore the effects of the earth's rotation about its own axis, which of course underlies everything.
+We ignore the effects of the earth's rotation about its own axis.
 The equatorial bulge it produces is the baseline against which tidal variations are referenced.
 We are now focusing on the effects due only to the earth-moon system.
 We are also, still, assuming an idealized earth covered entirely with an ocean of constant depth.
 Therefore coastlines, ocean depth variations, and resonance phenomena are not issues.

 Details and complications.The oceans don't cover the entire earth, but "slosh around" daily within the confines of their shores.
 Timing of the ocean tidal bulges even at mid-ocean can depart considerably from the idealized tides we have described.
 Reflections from shores can set up interference patterns farther out in the ocean.
 Coastal tides have considrable local variations due to difference of shoreline slope, and ocean currents.
 But the driving force for all of these complications is still those two "daily" lunar tides (12 hours 25 minutes apart), which we have explained above, combined with the two much smaller daily tides (12 hours apart) due to the gravitational field of the sun.